-In the current study, trochlear dysplasia was diagnosed in 25 cases (83%).
-Sulcus angle and trochlear depth have been measured in the axial planes to assess flattening of the trochlea, where sulcus angles > 150° or trochlear depth 3 mm or less, considered abnormal.
-Lateral inclination angle is another method of assessing the trochlear dysplasia; normally it measures 11°, less than that is an indicator for dysplasia.
+Trochlear dysplasia was diagnosed in 25 cases (83%).
+Multiple measurements were used to diagnose trochlear dysplasia in the axial planes.
+Sulcus angle and trochlear depth measurements are common ways to assess flattening of the trochlea, where sulcus angles > 150° or trochlear depth 3 mm or less, considered abnormal.
+Lateral inclination angle is another method of assessing the trochlear dysplasia; normally it measures 11° , less than that is an indicator for dysplasia.